Payrolled Important Information

 - The payroll work week is Sunday through Saturday

-- Payroll Processing Days: Paychecks/direct deposit/pay cards are processed weekly on Tuesday and Wednesday.
+- Payroll Processing Days: Paychecks/direct deposit/pay cards are processed weekly on Monday and Tuesday and payment date is Friday.
 Paychecks are mailed on processing date from Cleveland Oh.

 - Payroll payment date is Friday of each week.
 Provided accurate time is reported along with supervisor approval submitted by 8:00 m on Monday.